colejarczyk/doc/userguide/points_transfers/creation/transfer_creation.rst

 1. On the Admin sidebar, tap **Points transfers**.
 Then, choose **All points transfers**

 2. Tap ``Add transfer`` at the top of the page.
-Then, do the following:
+Then do the following:

  - From the dropdown list choose **Transfer type**: